Does Yoga Burn Calories? 6 Poses + 3 Best Styles of Yoga to Lose Weight

 3.Headstand (Sirasana)

 Don’t worry, headstands are far less dangerous than you would think.
-In fact, our research into the science of yoga headstands showed that the risks of injuries during headstand are comparatively low to other more intense forms of exercise.
+Our research into the science of yoga headstands showed that the risks of injuries during headstands are comparatively low to other more intense forms of exercise.

 Holding a headstand requires supporting your full body weight with your arms, head, and abdominal muscles.
 The longer you hold, the more calories it burns.

-Warrior poses I and II are strength building poses that challenge your quads, glutes, and arms.
-The longer you hold, the more you will feel that “yoga burn” that really gets calories burning.
+Warrior poses I and II are strength-building poses that challenge your quads, glutes, and arms.
+The longer you hold, the more you will feel that “yoga burn” that gets calories burning.

 To burn even more calories during Warrior poses, focus on deepening your lunge by inching the front foot forward (being sure to always keep your knee above your ankle for alignment).
 Activate the legs and push the edge of the back foot into the floor to add balance.